Fabiana1996/HW1-CNN/README.md

 ![New Text Document drawio (2)](https://user-images.githubusercontent.com/102547301/164470194-bef55b01-8773-4e4a-b029-c70a2e56a010.png)

 ## Dataset
+Since the dimensions of the file zip of the dataset exceeds the 100 MB we cannot upload the data on the reposity.
-Data we have used in our model:
+Anyway, we provide the link in which it is possible to download the data the we have used in our model.

+DOWNLOAD the data at the following link:

 https://drive.google.com/file/d/131ftYKcK3_XzbVQhBbMwIqKpg5vvoDXB/view?usp=sharing